 Summer Jobs for Students

 If you must work during the summer, try finding a part-time job that fits your schedule and demands.
 Remember, when applying for a job, think about how it will benefit you in the future and where you want to be.
-Here are a few suggestions:
+Here are a few suggestions.

 Don’t fight the kid in you.
 Remember those fun summer camp days?
 You can return, just with more responsibility and knowledge to share with the younger generation.
-Help inspire youth in your community and determine whether that elementary education degree is the right fit for you.
+Help inspire youth in your community and determine whether an elementary education degree is the right fit for you.

-If you volunteer for a candidate you believe in, you are contributing to society and making a difference in your community.
-You also will walk away with firsthand knowledge of how campaigns work and a better understand of politics.
+If you volunteer for a political candidate you believe in, you are contributing to society and making a difference in your community.
+You also will walk away with firsthand knowledge of how campaigns work and a better understanding of politics.
 Who knows, maybe you can use it on your college application in the future.